nickbabcock/collectd-rust-plugin/README.md

 - 60ns to create and submit a `ValueListBuilder`
 - 130ns to create a `ValueList` for plugins that write values

-Unless you are reporting or writing millions of metrics every interval (in which case you'll most likely hit an earlier snap), you'll be fine.
+Unless you are reporting or writing millions of metrics every interval (in which case you'll most likely hit an earlier bottleneck), you'll be fine.

 ## Plugins